What exactly is the compound interest effect? Why do I benefit so much with VIAC?

 - In the VIAC App we will show you at any time the development of your pension assets and inform you about the remaining deposit capacity of the current tax period.
 This way you always have an overview of your pension assets.

 No, this is not possible.
 VIAC is a pure self-management platform, VIAC does not provide investment consulting.
 The VIAC App supports you in determining your personal investment type by means of 6 simple questions in the opening process.
 Based on your investment type you will receive a personal investment proposal, which you can override at any time.
-VIAC's monthly rebalancing ensures that your portfolio follows the chosen strategy.
+VIAC ensures 1x monthly in the first rebalancing of the month that your portfolio follows the chosen strategy.
 If you have any questions, please do not hesitate to contact our staff via chat or helpline (0800 80 40 40) at any time.

 - Simplicity: In developing the VIAC app, we have focused on making securities saving comprehensible to all investors.
 The key figures are reduced to the most important ones and explained in a simple language.
 The tedious journey to the bank is spared.
 Within three clicks you can retrieve all information.
 The VIAC App offers you the possibility to get an overview of your personal pension assets at any time and anywhere.